 LEGOLAND California Reopening

-It looks like the LEGOLAND California Resort is hoping to reopen the theme park soon (pending government approval).
-The SEA LIFE Aquarium reopened in September and The LEGOLAND hotels and The Big Shop have reopened as well.
+It looks like the LEGOLAND California Resort is hoping to reopen once the government allows it.
+The LEGOLAND hotels and The Big Shop have reopened, as well.
 Hotel guests, people with annual passes and parties up to four people who purchase up to $25 of merchandise at The Big Shop can explore Miniland U.S.A. inside the park.
-During October weekends, guests can celebrate Halloween in Miniland.
+During select dates Nov.
+20 to Jan.
+10, guests can celebrate the Holidays in LEGOLAND.
+Sadly the SEA LIFE Aquarium reclosed when San Diego County slid back to the more restrictive Tier 1 (Purple), which does not allow for indoor aquariums to operate.

 All guests ages 2 and up must wear face coverings.
-Exceptions can be made for people with a medical note and the hard of hearing.
+Exceptions can be made for people with a medical note and the hearing impaired.
 All guests undergo a non-invasive temperature check and health screening before entering the theme park.
-Play areas will be closed.
-The resort has gone cashless, and guests must pass health and temperature checks.
-Hop over to our post on the LEGOLAND California reopening for reopening dates and the latest news, including some Halloween fun!
+Play areas are closed.
+The resort has gone cashless.
+Hop over to our post on the LEGOLAND California reopening for reopening dates and the latest news, including some holiday fun!

 SeaWorld San Diego Reopening

-While we do not have a date for SeaWorld San Diego, the Orlando SeaWorld parks opened June 11.
-We do have some splashing good news through!
-SeaWorld San Diego has been approved to reopen as a zoo and aquarium!
-That means animal-focused areas of the marine park have reopened.
-The rides and attractions will remain closed a little longer until theme parks cleared to reopen.
-Hop over to our SeaWorld San Diego reopening post for the latest dates, news and details about the Halloween Spooktacular in October.
+While we do not have a date for SeaWorld San Diego fully reopening, it is currently operating as a zoo and aquarium!
+The outdoor animal-focused areas of the marine park and some shows reopened in August.
+The rides will remain closed a little longer until theme parks are cleared to reopen.
+Hop over to our SeaWorld San Diego reopening post for the latest dates, news and details about the SeaWorld San Diego Christmas Celebration through early January.

 SeaWorld San Diego (and Orlando) have reservation-based visits.
 Guests can expect the above measures for the reopening of all the San Diego parks along with temperature checks for employees and guests, modifications to animal exhibits and closures of interactive play areas.
-Animal feeding is not available and shows will have more spacing so that guests can socially distance themselves.
-Single rider lines are being closed in Orlando.
+Shows have more spacing so that guests can socially distance themselves.
+Single rider lines are closed in Orlando.
 Guests can expect contactless interactions from park entry to shops and restaurants.